chenjiaw1107/chenjiaw1107/README.md

-👋 Hello, I'm Chen Jiawei, a scholar passionate about exploring the intersection of technology and philosophy.
+👋 Hello, I'm Jiawei Chen, a scholar passionate about exploring the intersection of technology and philosophy.
 I not only navigate the depths of computer technology but also seek wisdom in the halls of Marxist fundamental principles.

 🎓 My academic journey has spanned multiple fields, from the School of Management at Capital Normal University to the School of Computer Science at Beihang University, and back to the School of Marxism at Capital Normal University.
 Each transition has been an expansion of my boundaries.
 I hold dual master's degrees in Marxist Fundamental Principles and Computer Technology, and I am currently pursuing a doctorate in Marxist Fundamental Principles.